-The cover of canopy-forming macroalgae is an important indicator of subtidal reef condition in South Australia (Cheshire et al. 1998, Cheshire and Westphalen 2000, Turner et al. 2007, Collings et al. 2008, Gaylard et al. 2013, Brook and Bryars 2014).
-The condition of subtidal reefs in the Investigator Marine Park could be inferred from macroalgal data recorded during May 2006, but which is not yet analysed (SARDI unpublished data).
+• The cover of canopy-forming macroalgae is an important indicator of subtidal reef condition in South Australia (Cheshire et al. 1998, Cheshire and Westphalen 2000, Turner et al. 2007, Collings et al. 2008, Gaylard et al. 2013, Brook and Bryars 2014).
+The macroalgal data recorded during 2009 (DEWNR and the University of Tasmania unpublished data) were used to infer condition of subtidal reefs in the Thorny Passage Marine Park from canopy cover calculated using the methods of Brook and Bryars (2014).
+The canopy cover of reefs in the TPMP was above the threshold for classification as 'good' (60 per cent cover: Turner et al. 2007, Collings et al. 2008), with an average canopy cover of 74.1 per cent ± 5.5 per cent.